I was once known as the "Scorpion Queen". The year I moved to Arizona, I killed over 90 scorpions in my home....in ONE YEAR.

 Another trick is diatomaceous earth.
 This is the powder you put in pool filters.
 It's said to be effective keeping scorpions out of your house if you put a trail of the powder at entry points to your home (doorways & windows sills mostly).
 The powder is composed of glass-like particles which slice open the soft belly of the scorpion when it crawls across it.
 Nice.

-You will be told that scorpions are impervious to residual insecticides...however, a couple that come highly recommended are Cykick Bug Spray & Delta Eight Granules.
+Many people say that scorpions are impervious to residual insecticides...however, a few that come highly recommended are Cykick Bug Spray & Delta Eight Granules.

-Consider having your home professionally sealed (note~ this is different than hermetically sealed).
+You could consider having your home professionally sealed (note~ this is different than hermetically sealed).
 Many pest control companies offer this service where they seal all possible scorpion entry points.
 It's not cheap, but it does work.
 I know, because I did it to the first home I owned here in Arizona.
 You remember - the one with the 90 happy scorpions.

-Last but not least...because this can be fun - get a black light and an Arizona Fly Swatter and scour your home and yard after dark.
-Scorpions glow yellow-green under a black light.
+Last but not least...because this can be fun - get a black light and an Arizona Fly Swatter and do a scorpion hunt inside your home and yard after dark.
+Scorpions will glow yellow-green under a black light.
 Whack-A-Scorp.
 Yes, good times.